pkhuong/pkhuong.github.io/source/_posts/2021-08-01-slitter-a-less-footgunny-slab-allocator.markdown

 ---------------------------------

-A recurring theme in the design of Slitter is that we find ways to make the core allocation logic slighly faster, and immediately turn around and spend that efficiency on safety, debuggability or, eventually, observability.
-For a lot of code, performance is a constraint to satisfy, not a goal to maximise; once we're close to good enough, it makes sense to trade performance away.[^even-works-for-perf] I also believe that there are [lower hanging fruit in memory placement](https://research.google/pubs/pub50370/) than shaving a couple ns from the allocation path itself.
+A recurring theme in the design of Slitter is that we find ways to make the core (de)allocation logic slighly faster, and immediately spend that efficiency on safety, debuggability or, eventually, observability.
+For a lot of code, performance is a constraint to satisfy, not a goal to maximise; once we're close to good enough, it makes sense to trade performance away.[^even-works-for-perf] I also believe that there are [lower hanging fruit in memory placement](https://research.google/pubs/pub50370/) than shaving a couple nanos from the allocation path.

 [^even-works-for-perf]: And not just for safety or productivity features!
 I find it often makes sense to give up on small performance wins (e.g., aggressive autovectorisation or link-time optimisation) when they would make future performance investigations harder.
-The latter are higher risk, and only potential benefits, but their upside (order of magnitude improvements) dwarf guaranteed small wins that freeze the code in time.
+The latter are higher risk, and only potential benefits, but their upside (order of magnitude improvements) dwarfs guaranteed small wins that freeze the code in time.

 If that sounds like an interesting philosophy for a slab allocator, [come hack on Slitter](https://github.com/backtrace-labs/slitter)!
 It's MIT-licensed, has decent test coverage, and we try to write straightforward code.

+Admittedly, the value of Slitter isn't as clear for pure Rust hackers as it is for those of us who mix C and Rust, but per-class allocation statistics and placement decisions should be useful, even in safe Rust, especially for larger programs with long runtimes.

 <p><hr style="width: 50%"></p>